Trying to control blanket weed and algae in my pond

 Algae would struggle to gain such a stronghold in the cooler, darker waters of a shaded pond.
-However, many aquatic plants thrive in full sunshine or partial shade and sunny ponds attract a wide range wildlife, as insects gravitate towards the warmth and the light, so partially shaded or sunny ponds are more preferable.
+However, many aquatic plants thrive in full sunshine or partial shade.
+Sunny ponds attract a wide range wildlife, as insects gravitate towards the warmth and the light, so partially shaded or sunny ponds are usually more preferable.

-If the soil around your pond has steep, sloping sides that allow rainwater to wash fragments of soil, compost, and nutrients into your pond water, then you’ll be helping to fuel the algae growth in your pond.
+If the area around your pond has steep, sloping sides that allows rainwater to wash fragments of soil, compost, and nutrients into your pond water, then you’ll be helping to fuel the algae growth in your pond.
 Sculpt the landscape around your pond in such a way (avoid deep inclines and instead create a level or very gradual, shallow slope down to your pond) so as to avoid this problem.
-Plant ground cover and taller plants around your pond, to hold onto the soil and help prevent nutrients and debris being washed into the water.
+Plant ground cover plants and taller plants around your pond, to hold onto the soil and help prevent nutrients and debris being washed into the water when it rains.

 Some aquatic plants, like waterlilies, have large leaves that float on the surface of the water, shielding the water from sunlight.
-Make sure you have included a sufficient quantity of leafy plants with floating leaves that will shade the surface of your pond.
-I prefer ponds with very little open water, as I love to see as many plants as possible, so I tend to cover at least three quarters of the surface of the water with plants.
+Make sure you have included a sufficient quantity of leafy plants with floating leaves to shade the surface of your pond.
+I prefer ponds with very little open water, as I love to see as many plants as possible, so I tend to cover at least three quarters of the surface of the water with plants, if not more.
 If you’re creating a pond, aim to cover at least half of the pond’s surface area with plants.
 Remember that many aquatic plants are in leaf during the main summer growing season, but not many aquatic plants provide leaf cover during winter and early spring.
-Although algae grows at a reduced rate during the cooler months of the year, when there are fewer hours of sunlight; algae may still be increasing its hold in your pond during this time.
+Although algae grows at a reduced rate during the cooler months of the year, when there are fewer hours of sunlight; algae may still be increasing its hold in your pond during the winter and early spring.

-As well as providing plants with leaves that float on the surface of the water, to create a healthy pond it’s important to provide enough oxygenating plants that grow as submerged plants, under the water.
+As well as installing plants with leaves that float on the surface of the water; to create a healthy pond, it’s important to provide enough oxygenating plants that grow as submerged plants, under the water.

-If you’re planning to create a pond in the future, it’s worth buying some pond plants in advance and growing them on in tubs of water.
+If you know, you’re planning to create a pond in the future, it’s worth buying some pond plants in advance and growing them on in tubs of water.
 This way you’ll have larger, more established plants, with more leaves to shade the water when you come to plant up your pond.

-Do you have a shadier or sunnier side of your pond is bathed in more sunshine than the other, tailor the planting to provide more surface cover, with lots of leafy plants, like waterlilies, shielding the brightest side of the water.
-Plan for any areas of open water to be on the shadier side of your pond.
+Do you have a shadier or sunnier side of your pond?
+If so, tailor the planting to provide more surface cover, with lots of leafy plants, like waterlilies, shielding the brightest side of the water.
+Plan for any areas of open water to be situated on the shadier side of your pond.

 When potting up your aquatic plants, use aquatic planters that are designed to be used underwater.
 Rather than buying expensive pre-cut pond liners, I saved money by purchasing a roll of natural hessian material.
-When I’m planting up an aquatic plant for my pond, I cut out a square of hessian, which I pop inside each pot to use as a liner; this helps to keep the aquatic compost safely inside the planter and stops it from clouding the water.
+When I’m planting up an aquatic plant for my pond, I cut out a square of hessian, which I pop inside the pot to use as a liner; this helps to keep the aquatic compost safely inside the planter and stops it from clouding the water.

 Packs of barley straw can be added to ponds to control algae.
-This is a lovely, natural solution; the packs are simply dropped onto the water, where they float for a couple of weeks or sow before eventually sinking to the bottom of the pond.
+This is a lovely, natural solution; the barley straw packs are simply dropped onto the water, where they float for a couple of weeks or so, before eventually sinking to the bottom of the pond.

-Barley straw isn’t something you add to your pond once to fix your algae problem for all time; you’ll need to add a new pack of barley straw every six months.
-Check the information from your supplier for directions on how many barley straw packs are required for the size of your pond.
+Barley straw isn’t something you add to your pond once to fix your algae problem for all time; you’ll need to add a new pack of barley straw at least every six months.
+Before placing your order, check the information from your supplier for directions on how many barley straw packs are required for the size of your pond.